MoralisWeb3/MoralisDocumentation/moralis-server/connect-the-sdk/connect-using-node.md

 tranx();
 ```

+with `moralisSecret` all API calls go directly to the API instead of passing through the Moralis Server.

 Note: Private key should never be exposed to front-end or browser or on cloud orelse will result in loss of funds

 Run: